 Lockdown Microsoft Publisher 2013 Video Transcript

-Hi, this is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
+Hi, this is Jeremy Moskowitz, Microsoft MVP, Enterprise Mobility and Founder of PolicyPak Software.
 In this video, we’re going to learn how to configure Microsoft Publisher 2013 using PolicyPak.

 I’ve already got Publisher installed on my computer, and I’m just a regular user here.
 As you can see, I’m logged on as a guy called “eastsalesuser4.”
 I’ll open up Publisher go to Options, and examine the configuration settings a user has access to.